S3 method for class 'generic_spct'

 factor

 used to identify each spectrum when multiple spectra are included in a plot.
-If different from an existing one, renaming takes place.
-It is used as title for the plot guide and may include embedded spaces and new lines.- facets
+It is used as title to the guide in the plot and can include embedded spaces and new lines.- facets

 logical or integer Indicating if facets are to be created for the levels of